 So you know what you want from your freelance business, but what is it you are actually going to be offering?
 Freelancers will usually have some form of expertise they can offer, whether it be writing awesome articles like this, being a professional cuddler, or anything in between.

 Then take a look at the market.
-What sort of freelance jobs in your area of experience are being offered on platforms such as Upwork or Fiverr?
+What sort of freelance jobs in your area of experience are being offered on platforms such as Xolo?
 You can make a broad offering as a freelancer, but many freelancers find more success - and money - by defining their own niche.

 Let’s say for example you are a graphic designer.
 You might specialize in web design over print design.
 Now dig down further into your niche.
 You might have experience in designing dentistry websites.
 By marketing your services as an expert in web design for dentist clinics, and targeting that market specifically, you are differentiating yourself from competitors and positioning yourself as an expert in that particular area.
 This could help to attract that client base, and you may be able to charge higher rates for your specialization.